HP TECH TAKES /...

 Summary

 In the Thunderbolt vs USB-C debate, the choice largely comes down to your specific needs and budget.
-Most devices feature USB-C ports, which capably handle common connectivity and charging tasks.
+Most laptops feature USB-C ports, which capably handle common connectivity and charging tasks.

 About the Author